'I saw a gap and put my foot down', truck driver's fatal assumption prior to crash

 Tidmarsh said the wrong road markings, combined with the driver making the left turn without making sure where Leach was, and also Leach continuing to cycle straight ahead, were all factors in the crash.

-From CCTV footage he had viewed, Tidmarsh said it appeared that Leach had no idea the truck was turning left given his trajectory heading north on impact.
+From CCTV footage he had viewed, Tidmarsh said it appeared that Leach had no idea the truck was turning left, given his trajectory heading north on impact.

-Asked by the coroner to address any issues about blindspots in spots, Senior Constable David Tidmarsh didn't believe that was the problem.
+Asked by the coroner to address any issues about blind spots in spots, Senior Constable David Tidmarsh didn't believe that was the problem.

-"It's not so much a blindspot issue ... the driver should have been able to ascertain where Mike was before moving on."
+"It's not so much a blind-spot issue ... the driver should have been able to ascertain where Mike was before moving on."

 When the Halls Transport truck was checked by serious crash unit staff, they noted several failures.